mozilla-services/docs/source/howtos/run-sync.rst

     ErrorLog  /var/log/apache2/example.com-error.log
   </VirtualHost>

-We provide a **sync.wsgi** file for you convenience in the repository.
+We provide a **sync.wsgi** file for your convenience in the repository.
 Before running Apache, edit the file and check that it loads the the right .ini file with its full path.